-As described in ECP report (USACE, 2019), petroleum related soil contamination was observed in 2004 near the former No. 2 fuel oil UST at 92 Oxbow Road.
-A Limited Removal Action involving the removal /off-site disposal of 10 cubic yards of impacted soil was implemented and the incident was closed from a regulatory perspective.
-Further remedial action is not anticipated or required.
+As described in ECP report (USACE, 2019), petroleum related soil contamination observed near former No. 2 fuel oil USTs at 10 East Militia Heights Road (in 1987) and at 9 and 12 East Militia Road (in 2004).
+Limited quantity soil removal/off-site disposal actions were implemented and incidents were closed from a regulatory perspective.
+Further remedial action not anticipated or required.